felipemeriga/socket-flow/README.md

 - Convert all channels to bounded channels from Tokio
 - Get rid of error channel, use the read_tx that is sent to read.rs for delivering a Result, involve it on a Arc, and send clones to the spawns that verifies errors for the read.rs and write.rs inside handshake function
+- remove unbounded channel comments
+- handle case of big json payload, it's throwing errors for texts that have more than 8 lines, if you put the json less than 8 lines, even if it's bigger, it still works
+- implement methods for close and send messages inside ws_connection, so the end user can't do mistakes with the exported channel, for this, we could use a channel that will receive the close success from server, and the close method from ws_connection will be waiting on that channel, so we don't close the connection before the server